- All behaviors, from students, parents, teachers, and leaders, should reflect our Statement of Faith at all times while

 Violation of Policies

 - Leadership reserves the right to call a parent to have the student removed from campus or the program without any warning.

-- As a program, we support teachers giving a zero for classroom cheating or plagiarism will result in a zero.
-The work has to be redone for the first warning.
+- As a program, we support teachers giving a zero for classroom cheating or plagiarism.
 The second offense for cheating or plagiarism will result in dismissal from the program for that academic year.

 Download the PATH Policies